 If your kids are like mine, they are growing way too fast.
 I recently went through my bag of hats, scarfs, gloves and coats to see what they have outgrown.
 I have a whole stack of winter things that no longer fit the kids but are in great condition.
 So instead of keeping them in the basement, I’ve got them in a box ready to donate next week.
 You can take them to the local thrift store or find an organization like One Warm Coat that will get the coats and gloves to the right people who need them most.

-Did you know you can order fleece scarf kits from Oriental Trading?
+Did you know you can order fleece scarf kits?
 They come in individual packages so you can either gift them brand new and let the child tie the ends personally or do them yourself and gift them ready to wear!

 Call your Utility Company

 When the temperature drops, most of us turn the heat on higher.
 But some people can’t afford to pay their electric or heating bills.
 If you want to do something to help keep kids warm, call your local utility company and ask them if you can pay someone’s bill who is fixing to have their account suspended.
 They can probably tell you how much is needed to help a family and allow you to make the payment anonymously.
 You can even drop off a teddy bear to be delivered to the family!

 Sometimes children just need a new teddy bear or miniature snowmen to help them know they are loved.
 We ordered these super soft stuffed bears so we can share them with children who need something special this winter season.
 We’ve got them in little winter gift bags with a fleece scarf ready to share.